dotnet/docs-aspire/docs/storage/azure-storage-tables-integration.md

 ## Get started

-To get started with the .NET Aspire Azure Data Tables integration, install the [Aspire.Azure.Data.Tables](https://www.nuget.org/packages/Aspire.Azure.Data.Tables) NuGet package in the consuming client project.
+To get started with the .NET Aspire Azure Data Tables integration, install the [Aspire.Azure.Data.Tables](https://www.nuget.org/packages/Aspire.Azure.Data.Tables) NuGet package in the client-consuming project, i.e., the project for the application that uses the Azure Data Tables client.

 ### [.NET CLI](#tab/dotnet-cli)